-When you’re in a hurry, an alternative method is to place all the liners in a washing bag and wash it in the washing machine on a gentle cycle with no soap.
+When you’re in a hurry, an alternative method is to place all the liners in a washing bag.
+Wash it in the washing machine on a gentle cycle with no soap.
 This will still get the excess dirt out and will wring your padding free of any germs.

-Make sure to never dry your helmet padding in the dryer as it can lead to shrinkage, which makes the entire helmet completely useless.
+Make sure never to dry your helmet padding in the dryer.
+It can lead to shrinkage, making the entire helmet useless.
 Air drying is always the best option; placing it in front of a fan can help speed up the process.